 Trigger Slapping

-Flinching or Anticipating the Recoil
+Flinching or Anticipating Recoil

 Inconsistent Trigger Press